Weaning Off Lexapro: How To Taper Off Escitalopram

 Side Effects Of Stopping Lexapro

 Getting off Lexapro is likely going to cause a patient to experience some side-effects.
 The particular side-effects depend on a variety of factors and can defer from patient-to-patient, but there are some common withdrawal symptoms that have been reported.
 Understanding the side effects of coming off Lexapro can help a patient be better prepared and ensure they know what to expect.
-When the patient knows what happens when you stop taking Lexapro, this also gives them a chance to implement appropriate strategies to help minimize withdrawal symptoms.
+When the patient knows what happens when one stops taking Lexapro, this also gives them a chance to implement appropriate strategies to help minimize withdrawal symptoms.

 Looking at a Lexapro withdrawal timeline can help patients better understand what types of symptoms they will experience right away and which withdrawal effects may last for a considerable period.